NormalUhr/NormalUhr.github.io/_includes/posts/2025-01-15-moe-load-balancing_en.md

 where $D$ is the number of devices, $f'_i$ and $P'_i$ represent the average token fractions and probabilities for device $i$, respectively.

-### 4.3 JetMoE: Dropless MoE & Pipeline Parallelism
+### 4.3 JetMoE<a href="#refer-jetmoe"><sup>8</sup></a>: Dropless MoE & Pipeline Parallelism

 Where most MoE approaches consider dropping tokens when capacity is exceeded, JetMoE tries a “dropless” approach.
 The design ensures that no tokens are ever flat-out discarded:
 1. **Dropless MoE**: The gating mechanism is carefully managed to not exceed each expert's maximum capacity.
 2. **Pipeline Parallelism**: instead of scattering experts across many devices, JetMoE keeps all experts of a layer on the same device, forming a pipeline for different layers

 JetMoE adopts the top-2 routing and mechanism and has all the load balancing features previously defined, such as frequency-based auxiliary load-balancing loss and the router z-Loss.
 Unlike previous methods using a fixed capacity factor, JetMoE inherits from MegaBlocks, which replaces the traditional token-dropping approach with block-sparse matrix operations.
-MegaBlocks implements custom block-sparse GPU kernels to handle the dynamic and load-imbalanced nature of MoE computation efficiently.
+MegaBlocks<a href="#refer-megablock"><sup>11</sup></a> implements custom block-sparse GPU kernels to handle the dynamic and load-imbalanced nature of MoE computation efficiently.
 By constructing a block-sparse matrix topology dynamically based on expert assignments, the framework ensures all tokens are processed without being dropped, unlike traditional methods that use a fixed capacity factor.

 **Pitfalls and Lessons**: Implementing dropless can get complicated.
 You might see overhead or suboptimal gating.
 If you do dropless well, you have consistent token coverage.
 This is attractive for tasks where dropping tokens is disastrous (like QA or code generation).
 But you must handle the complexities of capacity-limited gating in real time.

-### 4.4 Skywork-MoE: Gating Logit Normalization & Adaptive Auxiliary
+### 4.4 Skywork-MoE<a href="#refer-skymoe"><sup>9</sup></a>: Gating Logit Normalization & Adaptive Auxiliary

 **Skywork-MoE** is a high-performance Mixture-of-Experts (MoE) model with 146 billion parameters and 16 experts.
 The model leverages the architecture of Skywork-13B, a dense language model, using its pretrained dense checkpoints for initialization.
 Skywork-MoE incorporates advanced techniques like gating logit normalization and adaptive auxiliary loss coefficients to improve expert diversification and layer-specific load balancing.
 It introduced two neat ideas to address unbalanced experts:
 1. **Gating Logit Normalization**: They standardized gating logits before softmax, controling the "sharpness".